keploy/samples-java/README.md

         </plugin>
 ```

-5. Run your tests using command : `mvn test`.
+5. Run your tests using command : `mvn test -DargLine="-javaagent:full/path/to/javaagent.jar"`.

 It will create .html files as test-reports which can be found in your target folder !!